 Deborah trained as a teacher before producing and writing children’s TV at Network TEN.
 She has written 25 books including the Max Remy and Jasper Zammit series.
-Grimsdon and New City are about kids living in a climate-changed world and Teresa: A New Australian was inspired by her dad who migrated from Europe to Australia after the devastation of WW2.
-Her latest books are The Stupendously Spectacular Spelling Bee and the sequel, The Most Marvellous Spelling Bee Mystery about a terribly shy girl whose family encourage her to overcome her fears and sign up.
+Grimsdon and New City and Final Storm are about kids living in a climate-changed world and Teresa: A New Australian was inspired by her dad who migrated from Europe to Australia after the devastation of WW2.
+Her Spelling Bee novels are about a terribly shy girl whose family encourage her to overcome her fears and sign up.
 Deb’s first picture book is Wolfie: An Unlikely Hero.

 Deb’s presentations are informative, interactive and fun.
 As a trained teacher, Deb loves leading author talks and writing workshops for the reluctant writer to the gifted and talented.
 She also presents at staff development days, sharing ideas on activities to get kids excited about writing.

 Deb has won awards for her books and has been published internationally but mostly hopes to be as brave as her characters.

 - Teresa: A New Australian - Shortlisted for WAYBRA Awards WA 2017 and Best Book in Translation, Malta 2017

 - The Stupendously Spectacular Spelling Bee - Australian Family Therapists Awards 2017

 - Grimsdon - Shortlisted REAL Awards 2017 (Kid's Choice Victoria, NT, NSW, ACT)

 The Marvellous Spelling Bee Mystery